SuvaShahria/ChessApp/README.md

 Chess App is a full stack web application that allows users to login and play chess against each other online.

 ## Chess App User Stories
+* Users can register and create a new account.
 * Users can login and play chess against each other online.
 * Users can reskin the chessboard and chess pieces according to their preferences.
 * Users can challenge other users to a chess match over the internet.
 * Users can view all users, their incomplete games, and pending games.
+* Users can logout.

 ## Sample Views
 ![](./imgs/view1.png)